Steanky/Ethylene/README.md

 # Build Ethylene

 Building Ethylene is simple!
 Just clone this repository and run `gradlew build` in the root directory.
-Build outputs are located in the `[module]/build` directory, replacing `[module]` with any specific Ethylene module (such as `ethylene-core`).
+Build outputs are located in the `[module]/build` directory, replacing `[module]` with the name of the Ethylene module (such as `ethylene-core`) for which you want to find the build output for.

 Ethylene uses a few custom Gradle plugins to simplify build logic.
 These can be found in the `buildSrc/src/main/groovy` folder.
 If you're creating addons, like support for a specific configuration format, take a look at the `build.gradle` file for an existing module, and use the same structure.
+Generally, you'll want to apply `ethylene.library-conventions` for most cases.

 # Contributing